 We first conducted a simple experiment to test whether semantic analysis occurs in the absence of awareness during interocular suppression.
 As shown in Figure 1a, we presented a clearly visible context word that established a semantic context and then presented a target word while a potent and dynamic stimulus was presented to the other eye.
-This type of interocular suppression, called continuous flash suppression (Tsuchiya and Koch, 2005), is particularly useful because it is easy to control the timing of suppression, allowing us to time lock the ERPs to the suppressed target words and determine whether the brain extracted their meaning even before a behavioral response was ever made.
+This type of interocular suppression, called continuous flash suppression (Tsuchiya and Koch, 2005), is particularly useful because it is easy to control the timing of suppression, allowing us to time lock the ERPs to the suppressed target words and determine whether the brain extracted their meaning even before a behavioral response was made.

 We combinatorially created two semantic word-pair types (related and unrelated) and two trial types (suppression and dioptic control).
-During the suppression trials, a clearly visible context word was presented to both eyes and then a target stimulus was presented to one eye while Mondrian patches were presented to the other eye, as shown in Figure 1a.
-On dioptic control trials, the target stimulus was embedded within the dominant Mondrian patches and was presented at the same location to the other eye resulting in clearly visible target words.
+During the suppression trials, a clearly visible context word was presented to both eyes and then a target stimulus was presented to one eye while Mondrian patches were presented to the other eye (Fig. 1a).
+On dioptic control trials, the target stimulus was embedded within the dominant Mondrian patches and was presented at the same location to the other eye, resulting in clearly visible target words.
 The purpose of the dioptic control trials was to interleave baseline events in which participants were aware of the targets and could, therefore, perform the task.
 This allowed us to verify that participants showed a normal N400 under viewing conditions in which the words were clearly visible.
 The critical question was whether we would observe an N400 on the suppression trials similar to the waveforms measured during the dioptic control trials.

-Behavioral performance indicated that observers were not aware of the meaning of target words on suppression trials because accuracy was not different from the chance level (50.2%, t(5) = 0.2017, p > 0.5).
-This was in sharp contrast to the accuracy of the semantic judgment on dioptic control trials (i.e., 82.4%, t(5) = 8.47, p < 0.001).
+Behavioral performance indicated that observers were not aware of the meaning of target words on suppression trials because accuracy was not different from the chance level (50.2%, $t{(5)} = 0.2017$, p > 0.5).
+This was in sharp contrast to the accuracy of the semantic judgment on dioptic control trials (82.4%, $t{(5)} = 8.47$, p < 0.001).^{a}

-Figures 1b and 1c show the ERPs averaged across 6 observers from electrode Cz and the N400 amplitudes from the dioptic control and suppression trials, respectively.
-During the dioptic control trials, the ERP waveforms elicited by the unrelated target words became more negative than the waveforms elicited by the related target words approximately 300-400 msec after stimulus onset.
-The lower panel of the figure shows topographical distribution of the N400 amplitude along with the N400 amplitudes measured across the three key electrodes (Fz, Cz & Pz, marked with large dots on the topographic map) used in previous studies of the N400 (Kutas and Hillyard, 1980).
-These voltages were calculated by subtracting the ERPs elicited by unrelated target words from the ERPs elicited by the related target words within the temporal measurement window (i.e., 350-500 msec poststimulus), chosen based on previous N400 studies to minimize contamination from the P3 component, (e.g., see Vogel et al., 1998).
-The two-way repeated measures ANOVA with trial type (dioptic control versus suppression) and channel (Fz, Cz and Pz) as factors showed only a significant main effect of trial type [F(1,5) = 61.86, p < 0.001].
-The N400 elicited by dioptically presented targets was significant across all three electrodes, as indicated by the significance marker (\) in Figures 1b and 1c.
+Figure 1, b and c, shows the ERPs averaged across six observers from electrode Cz and the N400 amplitudes from the dioptic control and suppression trials, respectively.
+During the dioptic control trials, the ERP waveforms elicited by the unrelated target words became more negative than the waveforms elicited by the related target words \sim 300-400 ms after stimulus onset.
+Figure 1, b and c, bottom, shows topographical distribution of the N400 amplitude along with the N400 amplitudes measured across the three key electrodes (Fz, Cz, and Pz; marked with large dots on the topographic map) used in previous studies of the N400 (Kutas and Hillyard, 1980).
+These voltages were calculated by subtracting the ERPs elicited by unrelated target words from the ERPs elicited by the related target words within the temporal measurement window (i.e., 350-500 ms poststimulus), chosen based on previous N400 studies to minimize contamination from the P3 component (Vogel et al., 1998).
+The two-way repeatedmeasures ANOVA with trial type (dioptic control vs suppression) and channel (Fz, Cz, and Pz) as factors showed only a significant main effect of trial type ($F{(1,5)} = 61.86, p < 0.001$).
+The N400 elicited by dioptically presented targets was significant across all three electrodes (Fig. 1b,c, asterisks).
 However, the N400 was completely absent on suppression trials.